giellalt/lang-skf/src-fst-morphology-affixes-nouns.lexc.md

 Noun inflection
-The Sakirabiá language nouns inflect in cases.
+The Sakurabiat language nouns inflect in cases.

 * * *